letrongminh/Demo-race-game/README.md

 Enjoy the game and remember to wear a mask when going to crowded places.
 Get vaccinated early.

-You can read more about how I learned and performed here.
+You can read more about how I learned and performed **[here](https://trongminhle.medium.com/i-learning-about-hand-detection-and-tracking-in-opencv-and-applied-it-to-control-characters-in-the-7a537d7ae8dc)**.